Understanding Aid Awarding: Undergraduate Students

 How Financial Aid Eligibility Is Calculated

 You and your family are expected to contribute to your undergraduate educational expenses to the extent that you are able.
-In our analysis of family finances, financial aid officers review information reported on the CSS Profile, the Free Application for Federal Student Aid (FAFSA), and federal tax returns in order to determine your family’s contribution.
+In our analysis of family finances, the Financial Aid office reviews information reported on the CSS Profile, the Free Application for Federal Student Aid (FAFSA), and federal tax returns in order to determine your family’s contribution.
 We also review business taxes and noncustodial parent information, if either of these apply to your family.

-The parental contribution is our estimate of your parents’ ability to contribute to your education based on such factors as income, assets, whether you will have housing charges or commute from home, your family size, and the number of siblings in college.
+The Parent Contribution is our estimate of your parents’ ability to contribute to your education based on such factors as income, assets, whether you will have housing charges or commute from home, your family size, and the number of siblings in college.

-If you have one or more siblings enrolled full time as an undergraduate student with similar costs, the family contribution will be divided.
+If you have one or more siblings enrolled full time as an undergraduate student with similar costs, the family contribution will be reduced.
 Graduate students are not included in the number in college calculation for institutional aid purposes.

-The student contribution is based on your income and assets.
-The typical expectation will be $1,600 - $2,800.
+The Student Contribution is based on your income and assets.
+The typical expectation will be $1,700 - $3,000.

-The combination of student and parent contributions make up the Estimated Family Contribution, or EFC.
+The combination of student and parent contributions make up the Tufts Estimated Family Contribution, or EFC.

 In determining your eligibility for Tufts’ grants and loans, Tufts will make institutional adjustments to the federal analysis as well as adjustments for information on your parents' tax returns.
-In some cases, the EFC shown on your Tufts Financial Aid Notice could be significantly higher than the federal EFC shown on the FAFSA Student Aid Report from the federal government.
+In some cases, the Tufts EFC shown on your financial aid decision letter will differ the federal Student Aid Index (SAI) shown on the FAFSA Submission Summary from the federal government.
 Tufts uses our institutional calculation to determine eligibility for Tufts grant aid, unless the government mandates a higher contribution via the federal calculation.

 If you’re curious about your EFC, we encourage you to visit the College Board’s EFC calculator.
 This calculator can provide an estimate of both a federal and an institutional EFC by leading you through a series of screens that allows you to input your family’s financial picture.
 There are also many other helpful resources on the Calculate Your Cost site.